sahinakyol/pwsipProject/README.md

 **PWSIP Advanced Software Engineering Lesson**

-I used two type algorithm Bubble Sort and Insertion Sort, Requirements of the project are ;
+I used two type algorithm Bubble Sort and Insertion Sort.

+Requirements of the project are ;

 30 names must pulling from any text file,

 They are must sorting by Ascending and Descending.

 **Bubble Sorting**